Median: History

 The idea of the median may have first appeared in Edward Wright's 1599 book Certaine Errors in Navigation on a section about compass navigation.
 Wright was reluctant to discard measured values, and may have felt that the median — incorporating a greater proportion of the dataset than the mid-range — was more likely to be correct.
 However, Wright did not give examples of his technique's use, making it hard to verify that he described the modern notion of median.
 The median (in the context of probability) certainly appeared in the correspondence of Christiaan Huygens, but as an example of a statistic that was inappropriate for actuarial practice.

 The earliest recommendation of the median dates to 1757, when Roger Joseph Boscovich developed a regression method based on the L1 norm and therefore implicitly on the median.
 In 1774, Laplace made this desire explicit: he suggested the median be used as the standard estimator of the value of a posterior PDF.
 The specific criterion was to minimize the expected magnitude of the error; $|\alpha - \alpha^{*}|$ where $\alpha^{*}$ is the estimate and $\alpha$ is the true value.
 To this end, Laplace determined the distributions of both the sample mean and the sample median in the early 1800s.
-However, a decade later, Gauss and Legendre developed the least squares method, which minimizes $(\alpha - \alpha^{*})^{2}$ to obtain the mean.
-Within the context of regression, Gauss and Legendre's innovation offers vastly easier computation.
-Consequently, Laplaces' proposal was generally rejected until the rise of computing devices 150 years later (and is still a relatively uncommon algorithm).
+However, a decade later, Gauss and Legendre developed the least squares method, which minimizes $(\alpha - \alpha^{*})^{2}$ to obtain the mean; the strong justification of this estimator by reference to maximum likelihood estimation based on a normal distribution means it has mostly replaced Laplace's original suggestion.

 Antoine Augustin Cournot in 1843 was the first to use the term median (valeur médiane) for the value that divides a probability distribution into two equal halves.
 Gustav Theodor Fechner used the median (Centralwerth) in sociological and psychological phenomena.
 It had earlier been used only in astronomy and related fields.
 Gustav Fechner popularized the median into the formal analysis of data, although it had been used previously by Laplace, and the median appeared in a textbook by F. Y. Edgeworth.
-Francis Galton used the English term median in 1881, having earlier used the terms middle-most value in 1869, and the medium in 1880.
+Francis Galton used the term median in 1881, having earlier used the terms middle-most value in 1869, and the medium in 1880.

-Statisticians encouraged the use of medians intensely throughout the 19th century for its intuitive clarity and ease of manual computation.
-However, the notion of median does not lend itself to the theory of higher moments as well as the arithmetic mean does, and is much harder to compute by computer.
-As a result, the median was steadily supplanted as a notion of generic average by the arithmetic mean during the 20th century.